arabaya3/Agent--test/README.md

-# Email Management System
+# Email and Calendar Management System

-A comprehensive Python application for retrieving and processing emails using Microsoft Graph API with advanced conversation thread support.
+A comprehensive Python application for retrieving and processing emails and calendar events using Microsoft Graph API with advanced conversation thread support.

 ## Features